evanderkoogh/otel-cf-workers/README.md

 An OpenTelemetry compatible library for instrumenting and exporting traces from Cloudflare Workers.

 > **Warning**
-> This package is still in alpha.
-It has not been tested extensively, optimisations have not yet been made, and the API interface and the configuration options are subject to change.
+> This package is still in beta.
+It is relatively new, but used in production in a few applications already.
+Most of the core parts of the Worker platform are auto-instrumented already.
+The biggest feature that is still missing is sampling, so that you don't have to send every single trace to your tracing backend.

 ## Getting started